Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Passwords/encodingisNOThashing/README.md

 After opening downladed packet in wireshark we looked into protocol hierarchy (it is under Statistics->Protocol Hierarchy).
 One of the protocols that cought our attention was HTTP.
 <br>
-After applying http filter we also searched payload of remaining packets for words: ninja, bash, jedi.
+After applying http filter we also searched payload of packets for words: ninja, bash, jedi.
 You can do id with: edit->find packet and select String,Packet bytes.

 One of the packet with keyword 'ninja' was: